 - and secure web and mobile experiences

-Sales and marketing are such an essential element for an enterprise business like Fastly, that as of 2018, the company employes 56 sales representatives and sales managers!
+Sales and marketing are such essential elements for an enterprise business like Fastly, that as of 2018, the company employed 56 sales representatives and sales managers!
 Thus, we can expect this number to have passed the hundred sales representatives in 2021.

 Fastly values and culture: scale up with ethical values